 Best Real Estate Crowdfunding Platforms to Diversify Your Portfolio

-Which real estate crowdfunding investments are legit, and which ones should you steer clear of?
+Which real estate crowdfunding platforms are legit, and which ones should you steer clear of?

 You also avoid the labor and expertise required to both find good deals on properties and manage them once bought.
 Real estate crowdfunding investments are truly passive, as opposed the headaches that landlords take on.